They Live by Night: Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther called They Live by Night a "commonplace little story" and wrote: "Although it—like others—is misguided in its sympathies for a youthful crook, this crime-and-compassion melodrama has the virtues of vigor and restraint ...
 'They Live by Night' has the failing of waxing sentimental over crime, but it manages to generate interest with its crisp dramatic movement and clear-cut types."

 Eddie Muller listed it as one of his Top 25 Noir Films: "Film noir's version of Romeo and Juliet, made with amazing conviction by Nicholas Ray.
 A smart, soulful film full of evocative details, including a wonderfully intricate soundtrack."

+On the review aggregator website Rotten Tomatoes, 96% of 26 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 12 critics, indicating "universal acclaim".

 Home media

-The film was issued on Blu-ray and DVD by the Criterion Collection in August 2017.
+Warner Home Video released the film on DVD on July 31, 2007, as part of the Film Noir Classic Collection boxset, while the newly restored edition for the film was issued on Blu-ray and DVD by the Criterion Collection on June 13, 2017, respectively; Criterion's release was a new remaster from a 2K digital restoration of the original nitrate elements.